mlund/faunus/docs/_docs/topology.md

 - all species, `+`, and `=` must be surrounded by white-space
 - atom and molecule names cannot overlap
 - you may repeat species to match the desired stoichiometry
-- equilibrium reaction functionality currently in *alpha state* and may be subject to sudden change!

 Available keywords: